The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Introduction

-The remainder of the paper is organized as follows: Section~\ref{sec:data} introduces the PASSI dataset and its environmental module, together with the complementary data sources used in the analysis; Section~\ref{sec:method} describes the methodological framework; Section~\ref{sec:res} reports the results and offers a critical discussion; and Section~\ref{sec:conclusion} concludes with implications and directions for future research.
+The paper is organized as follows.
+Section~\ref{sec:data} introduces the PASSI dataset and its environmental module, together with the complementary data sources used in the analysis; Section~\ref{sec:method} describes the proposed methodological framework; Section~\ref{sec:res} reports the results and offers a critical discussion; and Section~\ref{sec:conclusion} concludes with implications and directions for future research.
+The Supplementary Material (SM) contains further analyses and insights regarding the study.